dkoukoul/pktd/docs/rpc_commands.md

 1. Connect peer - `/lightning/peer/connect`
 <details>
 <summary>Establishes a connection to a remote Lightning Network peer by specifying its network address, allowing for peer-to-peer communication.</summary>

+#### Request
+* addr: Lightning address of the peer, in the format <pubkey>@host
+Subfields:
+* pubkey: The identity pubkey of the Lightning node (string)
+* host: The network location of the Lightning node, e.g., 69.69.69.69:1337 or localhost:10011 (string)
+* perm: If set, the daemon will attempt to persistently connect to the target peer.
+Otherwise, the call will be synchronous. (boolean)
+* timeout: The connection timeout value (in seconds) for this request.
+It won't affect other requests. (uint64)

+#### Response

+Empty

 </details>

 2. Disconnect peer - `/lightning/peer/disconnect`